VoXAura/Quo-bot/Privacy-Policy.md

 ## 3. How Quo Stores and Protects Your Information

-* **Storage:** Your data is stored securely in a database located in `[e.g., a secure cloud environment like AWS/Google Cloud/Heroku, etc. You don't need to be hyper-specific, just mention it's a reputable/secure provider if applicable]`.
+* **Storage:** Your data is stored securely in a database located in `[RAILWAY.APP'S DATABASE AND ADDITIONALLY WE USE OUR CUSTOM SERVERS TO STORE THE DATABASE]`.
 * **Security:** We implement reasonable technical and organizational measures to protect your data from unauthorized access, alteration, disclosure, or destruction.
-This includes `[e.g., using secure database practices, restricting access to bot developers, etc.]`.
+This includes `[using secure database practices, restricting access to bot developers]`.
 * **Data Retention:**
     * Core configuration data (User IDs, Guild IDs, settings) is retained as long as the bot remains active in your server or until you request its deletion.
-    * Temporary data (e.g., command logs) is purged after `[e.g., 7 days, 30 days, or state "as soon as it's processed"]`.
+    * Temporary data (e.g., command logs) is purged after `[30 days]`.
-    * `[Any other specific retention periods for specific data types]`

 ---